 In case you do use multiple CTAs, you have to make sure they don’t cannibalize each other.
 Prompting users to do different things simultaneously can lead to choice paralysis – users are faced with too many options, so they end up doing nothing.

 So, instead of placing CTAs liberally on different parts of the page without a strategy, ensure that there is one good and relevant CTA on every page.
 Keep in mind that every new page a user lands on gives them another opportunity to do something.
 Suggest this opportunity with an appealing CTA, keeping in mind the stage of the customer journey the user is in.

 Where to Place the Call-to-Action

 In terms of placement, multiple eye-tracking studies have shown that users scan pages in an F-shape.
-This means that starting from the top-left, a user usually makes two glances across the page than scans down the left side.
+This means that a user usually makes two glances across the page starting from the top-left and then scans down the left side.
 Using this data, it would be wise to place CTAs in three key areas: headers, side panels, and at the end of the page.